ayaka14732/wakong/README.md

-# The Wakong Algorithm and Its Python Implementation
+# Wakong

 Wakong: An appropriate and robust masking algorithm for generating the training objective of text infilling

-## Motivation
+This project is the Python library of ARP 1: [_The Wakong Algorithm and Its Python Implementation_](http://arp.shn.hk/1/).

-TODO
+This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC) as a part of my project on large-scale language model pre-training.

 ## Installation